 Texans stick together.
-Willie Nelson, from Abbott, will join Rep. Beto O'Rourke, from El Paso, for a rally to stir up support for the Congressman's campaign to win the Senate seat from incumbent Ted Cruz on Nov.
-6. The rally will take place at Auditorium Shores in Austin on Sept.
-29. Joe Ely, Carrie Rodriguez, Leon Bridges, Tameca Jones and Nelson's sons Lukas and Micah are also on the bill.
-The event is free.
-RSVP here.
+Willie Nelson, from Abbott, teamed up with Rep. Beto O'Rourke, from El Paso, for a rally at Auditorium Shores in Austin on Sept.
+29 to stir up support for the Congressman's campaign to win the Senate seat from incumbent Ted Cruz on Nov.
+6. Joe Ely, Carrie Rodriguez, Leon Bridges, Tameca Jones and Nelson's sons Lukas and Micah were also on the bill.
+More than 60,000 people attended the free event.

 A Sept.
 18 Quinnipiac poll had Cruz ahead by nine points, but a day later, the Reuters/Ipsos/UVA Center for Politics poll showed O'Rourke leading by two points.
 Two more polls on Sept.
 20 indicated a toss-up.